nnhs-se-projects/half-caf/README.md

 6. Token Verification: auth2.js sends this token to the server via the route defined in auth.js.
 7. Session Update: Upon successful token verification, the user’s email is stored in the session.
 8. Role-Based Redirection: The user is then redirected to /redirectUser, where router.js checks the user's role and redirects them accordingly.

-Next Steps:\
-Allow for users to register with Google